appuniversum/ember-appuniversum/tests/dummy/app/templates/docs/patterns/au-header.md

 {{/docs-demo}}

 ## Properties
+- `@brandLink`: pass a link to the logo (the logo has no link if this property is not present)
 - `@appTitle`: pass the header title to select the icon
-- `@contactLink`: pass the href for the contact link (no contact link is shown when this property is not present)
+- `@contactRoute`: pass a route for the contact route (no contact route is shown when this property is not present)